yellobyte/YB-ESP32-S3-AMP/Readme.md

 - PSRAM: *OPI PSRAM*

 ### PlatformIO:
 Building with **PlatformIO** is easy as well.
-Starting with Arduino ESP32 Core v3.3.6 the VSCode/PlatformIO IDE holds all the necessary *.json board files which provide default board definitions & settings.
+Starting with Arduino ESP32 Core v3.3.6 the VSCode/PlatformIO IDE holds the necessary *.json board file which provides default board definitions & settings.

 Just create a new project and give it a name, then go to board selection, enter "yb-" and choose your YB-ESP32-S3-AMP*** board from the list thats popping up.